rgeissen/trusted-data-agent/README.md

   * For **Azure**, you will need an **Azure OpenAI Endpoint**, **API Key**, **API Version**, and a **Model Deployment Name**.

   * For AWS, you will need an **AWS Access Key ID**, **Secret Access Key**, and the **Region** for your Bedrock service.

+  * You can obtain a Friendli.AI API key from the [Friendli Suite](https://suite.friendli.ai/).

   * For Ollama, download and install it from [ollama.com](https://ollama.com/) and pull a model (e.g., `ollama run llama2`).